bungle/lua-resty-route/README.md

 route:on "error" (function(self, code) end)
 ```

-You can also define multiple in one go:
+You can also define multiple event handlers in a one go:

 ```lua
 route:on {